Dream AI: From Google's Psychedelic Art to Your Next Business Breakthrough

 1. Be Specific and Descriptive

-Vague prompts yield vague results.
-Instead of 'a dog,' try 'a photorealistic portrait of a golden retriever puppy sitting in a field of sunflowers during golden hour, high detail, cinematic lighting.'
-Add details about the subject, the environment, the style, and the composition.
+Vague prompts get vague results.
+Don't just say 'a dog.'
+Instead, try: 'A photorealistic portrait of a fluffy golden retriever puppy, sitting in a field of sunflowers during the golden hour, high detail, cinematic lighting.'
+The more details you provide about the subject, setting, style, and mood, the better the AI can deliver on your vision.

-A good structure can lead to more consistent results.
-A common formula includes: (Subject) + (Action/Context) + (Environment/Setting) + (Style/Medium) + (Technical Details).
-For example: 'A robot artist (subject) painting a futuristic cityscape (action/context) on a rooftop overlooking a neon-lit metropolis (environment) in the style of Van Gogh (style) with vibrant, swirling colors and heavy impasto texture (technical details).'
+I've found that a simple formula often yields the best results.
+Try this structure: (Subject) + (Action/Context) + (Environment/Setting) + (Style/Medium) + (Technical Details).
+For example: 'A robot artist (subject) painting a futuristic cityscape (action) on a rooftop overlooking a neon-lit metropolis (environment) in the style of Van Gogh (style) with vibrant, swirling colors and heavy impasto texture (technical details).'

 Best Practices for Business and Professional Use

-• Copyright and IP: The legal landscape around AI-generated art is still evolving.
-[10, 13] Be aware that models are trained on vast datasets that may contain copyrighted work.
-[15] For commercial use, consider using services that train their models on licensed stock imagery or offer indemnification.
-Avoid generating images in the distinct, recognizable style of a living artist for commercial purposes.
+• Copyright & IP: The legal rules for AI art are still being written.
+Be aware that most models were trained on data that may include copyrighted work.
+For commercial projects, I strongly advise using services that guarantee their training data is licensed or offer legal protection.
+And as a rule of thumb, avoid mimicking the style of a living artist for commercial gain.

 Quality External Resources and the Future